azuredevcollege/trainingdays/day6/challenges/challenge3.md

 / #
 ```

-You couldn't neither resolve its name nor access to this container by its ip address.
-Containers that are running on the different networks can't communicate with each other without exposed ports.
-Only the containers that are running on the same network can communicate each other and if they are running on the same user-defined bridge network they can resolve each other's name too.
-Close the connection by typing exit and delete two other containers to by typing ```docker container rm -f web database```
+You shouldn't have been able to neither resolve its name nor access to this container by its ip address.
+Containers that are running on different networks can't communicate with each other without exposed ports.
+Only the containers that are running on the same network can communicate with each other and if they are running on the same user-defined bridge network, they can resolve each other's name too.
+Close this connection by typing exit and delete other containers too by typing ```docker container rm -f web database```

 As the last part of this exercise, let's create a second bridge network but this time we're gonna specify the subnet and ip ranges.